-- i) Limited Resources: As there is a restriction on the number of partners so capital contributed by them is also limited. - ii) Unlimited liability:- The liability of all partners is unlimited. - iii) Lock of continuity: Partnership comes to an end with the death, retirement, insolvency or lunacy on any of its partner. - iv) Lack of public confidence: Partnership firms are not required to publish their reports and accounts.
-Thus, they lack public confidence. - v) Lack of Harmony: Because of more people, there can be difference of opinions which leads to discard and lack of coordination.
+- i) Limited resources: As there is a restriction on the number of partners so capital contributed by them is also limited. - ii) Unlimited liability:- The liability of all partners is unlimited. - iii) Lack of continuity: Partnership comes to an end with the death, retirement, insolvency or lunacy on any of its partner. - iv) Lack of public confidence: Partnership firms are not required to publish their reports and accounts.
+Thus, they lack public confidence. - Lack of harmony: Because of more people, there can be difference of opinions which leads to discard and lack of coordination.